openshift/openshift-pep/openshift-pep-009-logging.md

 Having a large number of log files spread across multiple locations makes logging aggregation difficult.
 Aggregation would be much simpler if all the log messages had the ability to go through a single logging transport.
 Syslog is a good choice for this role because it is or can be supported by all of the OpenShift components with minimal effort.
 Additionally, most Syslog implementations are configurable, meaning that the administrator can choose to write logs to disk, forward logs to an aggregation server, etc.

 Today, log files in a gear are generally located in a subdirectory in each cartridge's directory.
 For example, if a gear has both the Ruby and Postgres cartridges installed, logs for Ruby would be in `$OPENSHIFT_HOMEDIR/ruby/logs` and logs for Postgres would be in `$OPENSHIFT_HOMEDIR/postgresql/logs`.
 It would be nice if all of these log files could be consolidated to a single location within the gear, such as `$OPENSHIFT_DATA_DIR/logs`.

-For application developers, there is also a tactical need for log rotation.
-Currently, to avoid log files growing so large that they consume all of a gear's disk quota (thus leading to a localized gear outage), developers must execute the `tidy` operation on their applications.
-The behavior of this operation is cartridge-specific, and often results in log files being deleted entirely, instead of using rotation.
-In some cases, OpenShift administrator assistance may be required to unwedge such a gear.

 Specification
 -------------